Houston Christian University (formerly Houston Baptist) Scholarships (2026–2027)

 How much do most families actually pay?

-On average, families paid about $19,710 after grants and scholarships, according to federal data.
+On average, families paid about $19,710 after grants and scholarships, according to recent national reporting.

 Is there a way to reduce the sticker price automatically?